alpha-tango-kilo/chopstick/README.md

             Print help information

     -n, --parts <num_parts>
             The number of parts to chop the file into.
-Parts will all be roughly the same size
+Parts will all be the same size (except the
+            last one potentially)

+    -r, --retain
+            Don't delete the original file (requires more disk space)

+            [aliases: no-delete, preserve]

     -s, --size <part_size>
             The maximum size each part should be.
 Accepts units - e.g. 1GB, 20K, 128MiB.
 The last